pudgereyem/blog/2021-11-01 Logging, monitoring and alerting/index.md

 ### Errors will happen, let's stay on top of them

 When building an application you are often dealing with a third party that you are not in control of.
-In this case it's important that we gracefully deal with them and get an alert so that we can fix them if possible.
+In case a third party API throws an error we should deal with it gracefully and send an alert so that we can fix the issue if possible.

 ### Don't fix the silent error right away